lyra-c/lyra-c/README.md

 👋 Hi, I’m Jorge Lira, from Santiago, Chile.
 (You can call me Lyra if you wish).

-I’m interested in learning everything that can be used to solve tasks and problems. ✨ I'm a nurse (RN), and also a developer in development (pun intended) ☝🤓
+I’m interested in learning everything that can be used to solve tasks and problems. ✨ (since I started I've never stopped learning... and so it goes on) I'm a former web developer, and I'm also a nurse (RN), so I have a depth experience with teamwork and communication skills due to my previous background.

 I'm a Web Developer and Data Analyst.
-I'm constantly learning new technologies to solve problems.
+I'm constantly learning new technologies to solve problems or creating interesting stuff.

 Technologies:
-- Ruby on Rails
+- Ruby on Rails (love how fast it is)
 - HTML5
 - CSS
 - Bootstrap
 - Javascript
-- JQuery
+- JQuery (i know it's old and I prefer JS, but well...)
 - R for Data Analysis and Data Visualization
 - C